Nikos Athanasou: Short story writer and novelist

-His second novel The Person of the Man, published in 2012, continues this existential theme, examining the logical basis and feelings underlying an outwardly successful but secretly flawed marriage.
-The betrayal and tragedy that follow show that love cannot be analysed in personal materialistic terms: it can only be understood.
+His second novel The Person of the Man, published in 2012, continues this existential theme, examining the feelings underlying an outwardly successful but secretly flawed marriage.
+The betrayal and tragedy that follow show that love cannot be analysed: it can only be understood.

-His third novel Palindrome, published in 2016 is a cerebral crime novel set in the none too virtuous world of modern Oxford town and gown.
+His third novel Palindrome, published in 2016 is a cerebral crime novel set in the none-too-virtuous world of modern Oxford town and gown.

 Musculoskeletal pathologist and scientist

-As Nicholas Athanasou he has written widely on bone, joint and soft tissue pathology and on the pathobiology of osteoarticular cells and tissues.
+As Nicholas Athanasou he has written widely on bone, joint, and soft tissue pathology and the pathobiology of osteoarticular cells and tissues.
 With TJ Chambers he developed the osteoclast lacunar bone resorption assay system.
 His work was the first to show that the human osteoclast shares specific surface antigens with macrophages and that the mononuclear human osteoclast precursor circulates in the (CD14+) monocyte fraction.
 This led to the discovery of cellular and molecular mechanisms of pathological bone resorption associated with primary and secondary bone tumours, particularly breast cancer metastasis, Ewing sarcoma and giant cell–rich lesions such as giant cell tumour of bone and pigmented villonodular synovitis.
 In addition, his work has studied synovial and inflammatory macrophages and their role in osteoarthritis, rheumatoid arthritis, infection and Paget disease.
 His work on hip and knee implants focused on the importance of biomaterial wear particles on promoting osteoclast formation, osteolysis and implant loosening.
 He also characterised inflammatory criteria for the histological diagnosis of infection using frozen section procedure and was the first to provide a pathological description of pseudotumors associated with metal on metal hip implants.